 Course code: EEE5112Z

-Description: A practical course which requires a sound knowledge of Radar Systems and Signal Processing, and teaches you how to used that knowledge to synthesise the design of a system to a requirement.
+Description: A practical course, which requires a sound knowledge of Radar Systems and Signal Processing, and teaches you how to use that knowledge to synthesise the design of a system to a requirement, but, also to be able to model alternative designs, and assess the suitability of such designs.
 This skill is essential when involved with the design of a sensor, or evaluating the usefulness of a sensor for specific applications.

-The approach taken is in two parts: Firstly, we analyse an existing system, to predict and compare performance against advertised radar parameters; thereafter, we design improvements to the system, based on practicals and project work by the student.
-The system considered is just one example of the broad field of radar, i.e. Air Traffic Control radar, but the systems thinking is widely applicable
+The approach taken is in two parts: firstly, we analyse an existing system, to predict and compare performance against advertised radar performance.
+This is followed by the design of improvements to the system, based on practicals and project work by the student.
+The system considered is just one example of the broad field of radar, i.e. Air Traffic Control radar, but the systems thinking is widely applicable.